Knowit-Objectnet/browseit/README.md

 ## History

 The initial release of BrowseIt was made by Michael Johansen in July 2016.
 The extension was made with "science hours" from The Web Chapter, a science area in Knowit Objectnet.
 It was created because Michael needed to prepare a talk about *Chrome extensions* (and what better way to prepare than to just make one?).
-The extension was used by practically all new hires as an onboarding tool.
+The extension is used by practically all new hires as an onboarding tool.